Near Term Gold Producer in Mongolia

 The World Bank believes that Mongolia’s growth outlook is positive and is supported by the mining and manufacturing sectors.
 Gold exploration accounts for 45 percent of the mining sector and 2.6 percent of the country’s GDP, leading to the implementation of policies and programs to help promote gold mining.

 In March 2017, the Mongolian government signed a Foreign Investment Promotion and Protection Agreement (FIPA) with Canada.
-The agreement provides Canadian investors operating in Mongolia with a legal framework that will help bring greater predictability and certainty to their investments.
-Canada is a significant investor in Mongolia and has invested approximately $6.4 billion into the country.
+The agreement provides Canadian investors operating in Mongolia with a legal framework that is expected to help bring greater predictability and certainty to their investments.
+Canada is a significant investor in Mongolia and has invested approximately $6.4 billion in the country.

 ATO Gold-Silver Mine